Index To All Six Sections

 Ayin literally means an eye.
 Figuratively, it can means in someone's sight or how something appears to someone.

-Why the NASB translated ayin into 'gleam' is beyond me.
-What Ezekiel seems to be saying is that the expanse over the heads of the living beings had the appearance of, or looked to him like crystal.
-It was also an extremely awesome or even fearsome sight.
+Simply put all Ezekiel was saying is that the expanse over the heads of the living beings had the appearance of (looked to him like) crystal - the entire scene an extremely awesome or even fearsome sight.

 John's Vision ....
 A Sea of 'Glass' Like Crystal